 The General Ledger also reflects these balances.
 To accurately reflect the liability, the Accrued Inventory account carries the value of $25.00.
 From the PO, we can click Admin Actions () > Go to Related General Ledger Entries, then sub-summarize by Account.
 For this example, the Textbook Inventory account shows the debit entry for the received notebooks, while the Accrued Inventory account shows the balancing credit for goods not yet purchased.

-Next in our example, we receive the vendor's invoice for the 10 notebooks and process the purchase record.
+Next in our example, we process the purchase record for the 10 received notebooks.
 (Note: If needed, we could also record any transportation charges in the +Freight column, helping us track our landed cost for these notebooks.)

 aACE updates the Inventory Lots module from this purchase, removing the liability from Accrued Inventory section and also moving that liability to the Accounts Payable account.